KlugerLab/bipca/README.md

 git clone https://github.com/KlugerLab/bipca.git
 ```

-We recommend installing BiPCA with the accompanied ```bipca-experiment``` docker environment.
+Alternatively, we recommend installing BiPCA with the accompanied ```bipca-experiment``` docker environment.
 The pre-built docker image can be downloaded using

 ```
 docker pull jyc34/bipca-experiment:latest